Database Module

 Import papers for a given conference and year from a SQLite file.

 Existing papers for the given conference/year are replaced (not merged).
-Clustering cache and hierarchical label cache entries that match the conference and year are replaced.
+Hierarchical label cache entries that match the conference and year are replaced.
 Embeddings metadata is validated for consistency (the embedding model must match).

 Number of papers imported.